FTBTeam/docs/docs/support/Guides/create-a-server.md

 ## Downloading the server files

-Unlike other providers, FTB ships a single binary file (executable) that contains a system that can download, update, and extract out all the Modpack files from our servers.
+Unlike other providers, FTB ships a single binary file (executable) that contains a system that can download, update, and extract out all the modpack files from our servers.

-This tool is called the `Server Installer` and each Modpack has one on it's modpack's page.
+This tool is called the `Server Installer` and each modpack has one on it's modpack's page.

-For the reminder of this guide, we're going to use `FTB StoneBlock 3` Modpack from FTB as the Modpack we're going to setup a server for.
+For the reminder of this guide, we're going to use `FTB StoneBlock 3` modpack from FTB as the modpack we're going to setup a server for.

 ### Locating the Server files